 INFORMATION ON THE RECALL OF ELECTED OFFICIALS

 In 1979, District residents were granted the right to recall elected officials with the passage of the Initiative, Referendum, and Recall Procedures Act.
-Any elected officer of the District of Columbia government (except the Delegate to Congress for the District of Columbia) may be recalled by the registered electors from the election district from which he or she was elected, whenever a petition demanding his or her recall, signed by 10 percent of the registered voters is filed with the Board of Elections and Ethics.
+Any elected officer of the District of Columbia government (except the Delegate to Congress for the District of Columbia) may be recalled by the registered electors from the election district from which he or she was elected, whenever a petition demanding his or her recall, signed by 10 percent of the registered voters is filed with the Board of Elections.

-The Board of Elections and Ethics has published this information sheet to outline the recall process, which has three phases: the signature gathering phase, the petition filing and verification phase, and the election phase.
+The Board of Elections has published this information sheet to outline the recall process, which has three phases: the signature gathering phase, the petition filing and verification phase, and the election phase.
 For a complete reading of the laws and regulations concerning the recall of elected officials, see D.C.
 Official Code §§ 1-204.112 and 1-1001.17, and Title 3 D.C.M.R.
 Chapter 11, "Recall of Elected Officials."

 1. The Notice of Intention to Recall - The recall proceedings begin when a registered voter files with the Board of Elections a "Notice of Intention to Recall."
 This document must state the reasons for the proposed recall and is limited to 200 words.
 A "Notice of Intention to Recall" for a citywide or ward-level office may not be filed during the first or last 365 days of the official's term.
 In the case of an ANC recall, the "Notice of Intention to Recall" may not be filed during the first six months or last six months of the Commissioner's term.
 The Board serves a copy of the "Notice" to the official, who may file a response of two hundred words or less.
 The response must be filed within 10 calendar days after the filing of the "Notice of Intention to Recall."